-The kidneys have long been regarded as important organs.
-The Ancient Egyptians left only the brain and kidneys in position before embalming a body, inferring some higher value.
+The kidneys are some of the most important organs.
+The Ancient Egyptians left only the brain and kidneys in position before embalming a body, inferring that the held a higher value.

-The kidneys are located at the back of the abdominal cavity, one on each side of the spine.
-Due to the asymmetry caused by the liver, the right kidney is generally slightly smaller and lower than the left.
+The kidneys are at the back of the abdominal cavity, with one sitting on each side of the spine.

-Surrounding each kidney is a tough, fibrous renal capsule and, beyond that, two layers of fat that serve as protection.
-On top of each kidney are the adrenal glands.
+A tough, fibrous renal capsule surrounds each kidney.
+Beyond that, two layers of fat serve as protection.
+The adrenal glands lay on top of the kidneys.

 Inside the kidneys are a number of pyramid-shaped lobes.
 Each consists of an outer renal cortex and an inner renal medulla.
-Flowing between these sections are nephrons, the urine-producing structures of the kidneys.
+Nephrons flow between these sections.
+These are the urine-producing structures of the kidneys.

 Blood enters the kidneys through the renal arteries and leaves through the renal veins.
-The kidneys are relatively small organs, but they receive up to 25 percent of the heart's output.
+The kidneys are relatively small organs but receive

 Each kidney excretes urine through a tube called the ureter that leads to the bladder.

-The main role of the kidneys is that of homeostasis.
-This means they manage fluid levels, electrolyte balance, and other factors that keep the internal environment of the body within constant parameters.
+The main role of the kidneys is maintaining homeostasis.
+This means they manage fluid levels, electrolyte balance, and other factors that keep the internal environment of the body consistent and comfortable.

-A number of waste products are removed via the kidneys and expelled in the urine.
-Two major compounds that are removed are:
+The kidneys remove a number of waste products and get rid of them in the urine.
+Two major compounds that the kidneys remove are:

-- urea, produced from the breakdown of proteins
+- urea, which results from the breakdown of proteins

 - uric acid from the breakdown of nucleic acids